robertbrignull/Snowflake-c/README.md

-Also see https://github.com/robertbrignull/Snowflake for a another implementation of this same problem.
+Also see https://github.com/robertbrignull/Snowflake for another implementation of this same problem.

 # Snowflake
 This generates snowflakes by simulating random walks of individual particles until they collide with the snowflake.